flux-wrk/gradientboost/README.md

   --trees 		Number of trees in ensemble (default - 16) --depth 		Depth of each tree (default - 4)
   --model 		Name of saved model file
+  --lr        Learning rate of boosting process

 ./gradientboost eval
   --data      Model file for a classifier
   --target    Target label
   --model     Name of model file to test (if no model given, assuming evaluation of model trained in 'fit' subcommand)

+./gradientboost predict
+  --data      Model file for a classifier
+  --model     Name of model file to test
+  --target    Target label
+  --output    Path to file with predictions
 ```
 You can combine training and evaluation in one run.
 You also can use `--nthreads` option to control concurrency level (uses all cpu cores by default).